paulscherrerinstitute/gitutils/Readme.md

 After building, the package should be uploaded to anaconda.org via the command displayed at the end of the build process.

+Keep in mind: changing names of repositories might cause inconsistencies.
+Preferably, do not change names of repositories/forks.

 # Installation
 The package has to be installed as root on gfalcd.psi.ch .